lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 Provide a lightweight and safe cloud native routing and mediation engine built with modern technologies.

-# An Apache Camel alike routing engine written in Go Lang
+# An Apache Camel alike routing engine written in GoLang

 _Note: I assume that the reader has a minimal knowledge of the Apache Camel architecture, if not some info can be found_ [_here_](https://camel.apache.org/manual/architecture.html) _so, for the rest of the post, I’ll focus on the parts that are more relevant for my POC._